 One way to encourage communication with your remote workers is to hold regular check-ins.
 If you open up a channel of communication with them, they will feel more able to ask questions, and you will also be able to express your concerns.

 Trust your team.

 One of the worst things about getting fired from that position was the way it was done.
 The email out of the blue was shocking and painful.
 Trying to log onto my Slack and work email and being unable to access them made me feel like I was being shut out, instead of respectfully transitioned out.
 I was given no chance to explain, no second chance, no warning.
-I felt that they didn’t trust me or respect me.
+I felt that they didn’t respect me.

 Trusting your remote workers is essential to building a long-term relationship with them.
-If you treat them as disposable, they will feel it, and they will not do their best work.
+If you treat them as disposable, they will feel it, and they won't do their best work.
 Once you’ve given them the tools, the expectations, and the conditions to do what you’ve asked them to do, you have to trust them.
 If you don’t trust them from the beginning -- don’t hire them.

 Managing remote workers doesn’t have to be such a struggle.
 My time as a remote worker with S-FX has been completely different from my time with this other company, and it doesn’t take much: the right tools, a solid foundation, and you’re on your way.
-Learn to treat your remote workers right, and you will gain all the benefits they can give to you.
+Learn to manage remote workers right, and you will gain all the benefits they can give to you.

 S-FX.com Small Business Solutions is a boutique web design and technology consulting agency geared towards start-up businesses, small businesses and non-profit businesses.
 We specialize in implementing low cost technology solutions to maximize efficiency and reduce business operating costs.